 Special Ed and IEPs

-If your child is receiving special education services, his or her school program is based on an Individualized Education Program (IEP), which was jointly developed by you, your child's teachers and service providers, assessment professionals and a representative of the school administration.
-Your child's IEP should reflect the services and supports your child needs to progress in the curriculum, achieve proficiency on assessments and prepare him or her for college or work.
+If your child is receiving special education services, their school program is based on an Individualized Education Program (IEP), which was jointly developed by you, your child's teachers and service providers, assessment professionals and a representative of the school administration.
+Your child's IEP should reflect the services and supports your child needs to progress in the curriculum, achieve proficiency on assessments and prepare them for college or work.

-There are three things you can do to help ensure your child gets the support and attention she or he needs:
+There are three things you can do to help ensure your child gets the support and attention they need:

 - Make sure you have a copy of the current IEP.

-- Make sure each of your child’s teachers and related service providers has a copy of your child’s IEP; and if a paraprofessional works with your child individually or in your child’s classroom, make sure she or he has on-going access to a copy of your child’s IEP and has received an explanation of her or his specific responsibilities (the law requires this).
+- Make sure each of your child’s teachers and related service providers has a copy of your child’s IEP; and if a paraprofessional works with your child individually or in your child’s classroom, make sure they have on-going access to a copy of your child’s IEP and has received an explanation of their specific responsibilities (the law requires this).

 - Together, make sure your child is getting all the support specified in the IEP.